bytebase/bytebase.com-old/content/docs/vcs-integration/enable-version-control-workflow.md

 ---
-title: Enable Version Control Workflow (GitOps) in Project
+title: Enable GitOps Workflow in Project
 ---

-> To enable version control workflow, project owner needs to link one of their Git repositories with their Bytebase project.
+> To enable GitOps workflow, project owner needs to link one of their Git repositories with their Bytebase project.

 Estimate setup time: 15 minutes.
-This guide will walk you through how to enable the version control workflow for a project in Bytebase.
+This guide will walk you through how to enable the GitOps workflow for a project in Bytebase.
 This is a [reference setup](https://demo.bytebase.com/project/blog-git-3003#version-control) showing what it will look like after the setup.

 <hint-block type="info">

-One project has to choose between the **UI workflow** and the **Version control workflow**.
-If version control workflow is chosen, then all schema changes for the databases belonging to this project can only be triggered from code change from the linked repository.
+One project has to choose between the **UI workflow** and the **GitOps workflow**.
+If GitOps workflow is chosen, then all schema changes for the databases belonging to this project can only be triggered from code change from the linked repository.

 </hint-block>

 ## Prerequisites

-- You should be the **Project Owner** to enable version control workflow in the project.
+- You should be the **Project Owner** to enable GitOps workflow in the project.

 ## Procedure

-Go to the project you wish to enable version control workflow.
-Choose "**Version control workflow**" and click "**Configure version control**".
+Go to the project you wish to enable GitOps workflow for.
+Choose "**Version Control**" and click "**Configure version control**".

 ![project-vcs-step](/static/docs/vcs-integration/enable-version-control-workflow/project-vcs-step1.webp)